 Exploit kits are advanced malware tools used by cyber criminals to capitalize on security vulnerabilities in popular software and hardware.
 By packaging different types of malware together, this form of attack can be very dangerous, successfully deploying ransomware that can infect technology from well-known manufacturers.

-To help you reduce the risk of a ransomware attack occurring on your network, we’ve provided an in-depth outline of the common ways ransomware attacks happen and how to prevent them.
+To help you reduce the risk of an attack occurring on your network, we’ve provided an in-depth outline of the common ways ransomware attacks happen and how to prevent them.

 How does ransomware recovery work?

-When business critical data is held hostage in a ransomware, there are four common methods to recover files from a ransomware attack:
+When business critical data is held hostage, there are four common methods to recover files from a ransomware attack:

 - Recover files with a backup